wangeditor-team/wangeditor-usage-doc-en/docs/pages/04-Callbak/01-Onchange and onSelectionChange.md

 v4.7.5+

-When the `onSelectionChange` function set,the user's selection operation (mouse select text, Ctrl + a select all, etc.) will automatically trigger the `onSelectionChange` function to execute
+When the `onSelectionChange` function set,the user's selection operation (mouse select text, Ctrl + a select all ...) will automatically trigger the `onSelectionChange` function

 Three callback parameters are `text`, `HTML` and `selection`, which are `currently selected text`, `currently selected HTML` and `native selection object`